-- Testing, developing and embedding new ways of engaging with people and new ways for them to engage with the collections across a range of subjects and disciplines - Increasing levels of work with community groups and non-traditional users of the service, will generate opportunities for collecting and engagement - o Investing in marketing, promotion and use of social media to reach new users - Providing ways to browse the collections online and onsite through permanent and temporary exhibitions - Allowing the browsing of book collections wherever possible - Developing a strong learning programme, working actively with teachers, tutors and initial teacher training courses to raise awareness of how archives and heritage can deliver the national curriculum - Developing a set of resources to interpret its collections based on the interests and motivations of a wider audience and using these to engage with new users - By integrating collections across the Archives and Heritage Service, increasing new audiences' access to and engagement with cross-disciplinary exhibitions
+- Testing, developing and embedding new ways of engaging with people and new ways for them to engage with the collections across a range of subjects and disciplines - Increasing levels of work with community groups and non-traditional users of the service - Investing in marketing, promotion and use of social media to reach new users - o Providing ways to browse the collections online and onsite through permanent and temporary exhibitions - Allowing the browsing of book collections wherever possible - Developing a strong learning programme in an active relationship, working closely with teachers, tutors and initial teacher training courses to raise awareness of how archives and heritage can deliver the national curriculum - Developing a set of resources to interpret its collections based on the interests and motivations of a wider audience and using these to engage with new users - By integrating collections across the Archives and Heritage Service, increasing new audiences' access to and engagement with cross-disciplinary exhibitions

-- The service is THE focus for the history and collections of Staffordshire - Collections have diversified
+- The service is THE focus for the history and collections of Staffordshire - Collections have diversified - The Service has at least retained its current numbers of researchers in the searchroom and promoted the use of original documents, while increasing the number of users attending activities, browsing facilities and using the service online.

-- The Service has increased its current numbers of researchers in the searchroom and promoted the use of original documents, and increased the number of users attending activities, browsing facilities and using the service online. - The service has built on its support amongst local communities and increased the membership of Friends organisations and their active involvement with the Service. - Public awareness of the diverse themes and treasures within the collection has grown, including that of the William Salt Library
+- The service has built on its support amongst local communities and increased the membership of Friends organisations and their active involvement with the Service. - Public awareness of the diverse themes and treasures within the collection has grown, including that of the William Salt Library